 “Three of my daughters sent me messages before their weddings saying they didn’t have any money to get married – and I couldn’t send them any,” he continues.
 “We suffered a lot, and that’s why we now avoid remembering those times, so we don’t get upset.”

-They are scattered across southern towns and villages, bar the band of elderly farmers, herdsmen and pensioners residing in Kormakitis and a handful of families living in Karpasha, further southeast.
+Today, there are an estimated 6,000 Maronites living on Cyprus.
+They are scattered in towns and villages across the south – bar this band of elderly farmers, herdsmen and pensioners residing in Kormakitis, and a handful of families living in Karpasha, further southeast.

 Two other nearby Maronite villages – Asomatos and Ayia Marina (a previously mixed Maronite and Turkish Cypriot village) – are empty of their residents and now used by the Turkish army as military bases.